jarun/nnn/README.md

 <p align="center"><i>3 modes of nnn (light with filter, detail, du analyzer) with memory usage.
 Click for a demo video.</i></a></p>

-`nnn` is one of the fastest and most lightweight file managers (`~55KB` binary, `~3.5MB` resident memory usage, [highly optimized](https://github.com/jarun/nnn/wiki/performance-factors) code).
+`nnn` is smooth... like butter.
+It's one of the fastest and most lightweight file managers, thanks to a [highly optimized](https://github.com/jarun/nnn/wiki/performance-factors) code.
 And yet, it doesn't lack in features!

-`nnn` works seamlessly with your DE and favourite GUI utilities.
 It runs on Linux, macOS, Raspberry Pi, BSD, Cygwin, Linux subsystem for Windows and Termux on Android.

-Have as many scripts as you want to extend the power of `nnn`!
-Pick from the available plugins or add your own.
+`nnn` works seamlessly with DEs and GUI utilities.
+Several plugins are available to extend its power.
+New plugins can be added easily.

 **[Quickstart](#quickstart)** and see how `nnn` simplifies long desktop sessions.